 Client: NSW Office of Environment and Heritage

-The NSW government was interested in the findings of a project Common Capital delivered for CSIRO looking into feasibility of a national energy rating system for residential buildings, and wanted to research the market capability to deliver a residential energy rating scheme in NSW.
+The NSW government was interested in the findings of a project Common Capital delivered for CSIRO and the CRC for Low Carbon Living looking into feasibility of a national energy rating system for residential buildings, and wanted to research the market capability to deliver a residential energy rating scheme in NSW.

 Their aim was to determine the functional requirements of a system and test the market capability for delivery, including the development of detailed costing information which would be required to seek Government approval.